jckpn/lboro-comp-vision-notes/Computer Vision.md

 - aka **hierarchical browsing**
 - Works with hierarchical and folder-based database structures
 - Clusters of images visualised with a representative image
-- Selecting an image 'zooms' into that cluster
+- Selecting an image ‘zooms’ into that cluster

 ![image-20230605141555963](./Computer Vision.assets/image-20230605141555963.png)

-<center><i style="font-size: 1.05rem; text-shadow: 0 0 25px #333">Note: I couldn't find anything online about ‘horizontal'<br>
+<center><i style="font-size: 1.05rem; text-shadow: 0 0 25px #333">Note: I couldn't find anything online about 'horizontal'<br>
-or ‘vertical' image browsing, so I'm not sure those names<br>
+or 'vertical' image browsing, so I'm not sure those names<br>
   are correct<br>

 ### Graph-Based Browsing